CreeperG16/inventory-tweaks/README.md

 ![big shulker view](assets/assorted_blocks_1.png)
 ![little shulker view](assets/assorted_blocks_2.png)

+# Misc tweaks
+## Shift Click Crafting
+Shift+click items from your inventory into the crafting table.
+This feature was added to vanilla Java edition in 1.15.

+## Drag Over Items
+Hold shift and left click, and drag your mouse over multiple slots to move all of them into or out of containers much faster.

+## Scroll Items
+Scroll downwards on a slot to fine-tune how many items to move from that slot.

 ## How do I get it?
-Head over to the [releases](https://github.com/CreeperG16/shulker-display/releases) page to download the latest version of the script, or get it from other sources such as the Onix Client Scripts [github repo](https://github.com/OnixClient-Scripts/OnixClient_Scripts).
+Head over to the [releases](https://github.com/CreeperG16/inventory-tweaks/releases) page to download the latest version of the script, or get it from other sources such as the Onix Client Scripts [github repo](https://github.com/OnixClient-Scripts/OnixClient_Scripts).
 - **Disclaimer**: The source code on the repository **won't work** with onix client as is!

 ### Building it yourself